ciaranmooney/backup/README.md

 -- gpg --edit-key KEY_ID
 -- gpg> trust
 -- Choose "5" - I trust ultimately
+- Install rclone using rclone_install.sh
+- Config rclone, sudo rclone config
+-- the config parameters seem (location, type:coldine etc) seem not to matter.
+    the bucket ID seems to be honoured in sync command.

 TODO
 --
 * Check that directory exists on /mnt/backup NFS on the raspberryPi has a nasty